Wonderful views from the farm

 A traditional Lakeland Farm set in the Kentmere valley, within the Lake District National Park

-We have a rare breed flock of White Faced Woodland sheep, some Swaledales, which are more common to Cumbria and some infamous Herdwicks, who we love but are expert escape artists.
-We also have hens and bantams.
+We have a rare breed flock of White Faced Woodland sheep, Swaledales, which are more common to Cumbria and some infamous Herdwicks, who are expert escape artists.

 Swallows arriving back each year in the valley marks the arrival of spring.
+These little fellows hatched out last summer in one of our sheds.
 You will see a wide range of birds, including Dippers and Wagtails along with regular sightings of Buzzards and Heron on the river.
 We also have a nesting pair of Barn Owls.
-You may see a flash of white sweeping across the fields at night and you will certainly hear their calls.
+You may see a flash of white sweeping across the fields at night and you will hear their calls.

 Two types of wild deer roam across our fields.
 If you are lucky, you will spot Red deer, generally on the higher land and Roe deer, who live in woodland nearby.
-Other wildlife includes rabbits, weasels, foxes and badgers and the occasional hare.
-You may be very lucky and spot rare red squirrels .
+Other wildlife includes rabbits, weasels, foxes, badgers and hares.
+Sadly red squirrels are rarenow, but you may be lucky and spot one

 Environmental Work on the Farm

 We are proud to be part of a Higher Level Stewardship.
 We have reduced flock numbers to allow natural regeneration of heather and sedges in the upland, bringing an increase in wild flowers, including wild orchids, wildlife and bio-diversity throughout the farm.

 We have also been involved in a large scale native tree planting scheme, which will create areas of deciduous woodland in the long term as well as growing some magnificent parkland trees.
 It's early days, but we are really excited to be planting trees that will mature for the next generation and provide habitat for birds and animals.